HL7/fhir-shorthand/input/pagecontent/reference.md

 Codes MUST be taken from one or more terminology systems (also called code systems or vocabularies).
 Codes cannot be defined inside a value set.
 If necessary, [you can define your own code system](#defining-code-systems).

 The contents of a value set are defined by a set of rules.
-There are four types of rules to populate a value set:
+There are four basic types of rules to populate a value set:

 > **Note:** In value set rules, the word `include` is OPTIONAL.